 Exercise for Rheumatoid Arthritis

 Stretching involves moving joint and muscle groups through and slightly beyond their normal range of motion and holding them in position for at least 15 to 30 seconds.
 See pictures of various stretches.
+If stretching is uncomfortable, try to at least move every joint through its full range of motion every day.

 Note that even moderate activity, such as walking, can improve your health and may prevent disability from rheumatoid arthritis.